jekyll/jekyll/docs/_docs/usage.md

 * `jekyll new PATH --blank` - Creates a new blank Jekyll site scaffold at specified path.
 * `jekyll build` or `jekyll b` - Performs a one off build your site to `./_site` (by default).
 * `jekyll serve` or `jekyll s` - Builds your site any time a source file changes and serves it locally.
-* `jekyll doctor` - Outputs any deprecation or configuration issues.
 * `jekyll clean` - Removes all generated files: destination folder, metadata file, Sass and Jekyll caches.
 * `jekyll help` - Shows help, optionally for a given subcommand, e.g. `jekyll help build`.
 * `jekyll new-theme` - Creates a new Jekyll theme scaffold.

-Typically you'll use `jekyll serve` while developing locally and `jekyll build` when you need to generate the site for production.
+* `jekyll doctor` - Outputs any deprecation or configuration issues.

 To change Jekyll's default build behavior have a look through the [configuration options](/docs/configuration/).